lukaszlaba/soco/README.rst

 Description
 -----------

-Soco is a tool that help analyse Staad member forces output.
+Soco is a tool that help analyse Staad member results.
 Soco output report and plots make easy to find extreme member forces needed for connection design.

 Requirements
 ------------